bpostance/bpostance.github.io/_posts/2020-12-13-introduction-to-bayesian-inference.md

 $$P(Y=0|θ)=1-θ$$

-We also need to select appropriate probability distributions for each data or process in the model (e.g. gaussian, log-normal, gamma, poisson etc).
+Now select an appropriate probability distribution for each data or process in the model (e.g. gaussian, log-normal, gamma, poisson etc).
 You may recall that a coin-toss is a single Bernoulli trial where each trial results in either: Success or Failure, Heads or Tails, Conversion or non-conversion, Survive or Die, you get the picture.
 The [binomial distribution](https://www.statisticshowto.com/probability-and-statistics/binomial-theorem/binomial-distribution-formula/) is the probability mass function of multiple independent [bernoulli trials](https://www.unf.edu/~cwinton/html/cop4300/s09/class.notes/DiscreteDist.pdf).
 Thus the binomial distribution describes the output of our coin toss observation data.

 To recap then.
 Our mathematical model is configured to determine the most likely value for our coin to produce a tails, theta, given the sample of observed data.
 Recalling Bayes' theorem this is: